Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Data Pipeline

 \subsection{Data Preprocessing}

-The collected data was preprocessed, in order to reduce the memory footprint and homogenize the dataset schema.
+The collected data was preprocessed in order to reduce the memory footprint and homogenize the dataset schema.

-\paragraph{Refactoring} A JSON line object for a single tweet consists of nested objects that are different for different types of tweets: a \emph{general} tweet, a \emph{quote} tweet, a \emph{retweet}, or a \emph{reply} to a general tweet.
+\paragraph{Refactoring} A JSON line object for a single tweet consists of nested objects that depend on a tweet's type: a \emph{general} tweet, a \emph{quote} tweet, a \emph{retweet}, or a \emph{reply} to a general tweet.
 Replies, quotes, and retweets include an additional data entry that contains the original tweet's content.
 Therefore, these types of tweets may be larger in size than general tweets.
 To make all types of tweets equivalent in our database and to reduce overall redundancy, the fields, such as media and retweeted tweet's body, were converted to flags or counts, so that the refactored structure for all types of tweets is identical.

 \paragraph{Pruning} After the refactorization, the JSON line object consists of approximately 120 fields, including information about its location and source (i.e., URLs for media-including tweets).
 For the study, some of these fields were redundant, therefore they were excluded.
 The selected fields could be partitioned into \emph{user-related} and \emph{tweet-related} fields.
 The schema of the pruned and refactored tabular format is shown in \tabref{tab:data_schema}.